SelfExplainML/PiML-Toolbox/README.md

 5. **GAMI-Net**: Generalized Additive Model with Structured Interactions (Yang, Zhang and Sudjianto, 2021)
 6. **ReLU-DNN**: Deep ReLU Networks using Aletheia Unwrapper and Sparsification (Sudjianto, et al. 2020)

 PiML also works for arbitrary supervised ML models under regression and binary classification settings.
-It supports a whole spectrum of outcome testing, including but not limited to, the following:
+It supports a whole spectrum of outcome testing, including but not limited to the following:

 1. **Accuracy**: popular metrics like MSE, MAE for regression tasks and ACC, AUC, Recall, Precision, F1-score for binary classification tasks.
 1. **Explainability**: post-hoc global explainers (PFI, PDP, ALE) and local explainers (LIME, SHAP).